nikogura/jwt-ssh-agent-go/README.md

 The TestServer struct in this package demonstrates a minimal example of an HTTP server that can be expanded upon to provide this functionality.

 Also included is a Gin Middleware example [ssh_agent_middleware.go](pkg/agentjwt/ssh_agent_middleware.go).
 Note the registration of the signing method.
 If you don't register this packages signing method, you'll try to parse and verify the JWT's with a standard EdDSA signature, which doesn't work.

+## Options

+### Verbose

+If you need verbose output, you can set the Verbose flag on the agentjwt project to true and it will spit auth errors to STDOUT.
+Crude, I admit, but effective.

+    func init() {
+        agentjwt.Verbose = true
+    }

+## IssueSecondsInPast

+At base, this package will make JWT's that are valid from time.Now().
+If your clients and server are not very tightly synced in terms of time, you will encounter errors like `invalid token or user not found: Token not yet valid`.

+This can be countered by setting `agentjwtIssueSecondsInPast` to a non zero value.
+Setting it to say "5" means that JWT's issued by the client are valid from 5 seconds before they were create up to their default of 300 seconds.